When should a child first see an orthodontist?

 Patients who are not ready for treatment are placed in our Smiles for ME Kids Club.
 This program enables us to monitor the eruptive pattern of permanent teeth.
 Sometimes, poor erupted patterns of permanent teeth may be eliminated with early removal of baby teeth and reduce the treatment time required for braces.
 We will notify your general dentist of any recommendations made during your visit.
 While your child is in this club, all the appointments and progress x-rays are complimentary.

 Does early treatment benefit all children?

 Not necessarily.
 For some orthodontic problems, it is better to wait until the teen years when all the permanent teeth have erupted.
 To ensure the most effective and efficient treatment, some skeletal orthodontic problems should not be addressed until growth is more advanced or completed.
-Dr. Charlie and Dr. Brian can develop a plan for treatment based on each individual child’s needs.
-If the doctors determines that the patient is not ready for treatment, they are placed on our orthodontic supervisory program.
+Dr. Brian can develop a plan for treatment based on each individual child’s needs.
+If the doctor determines that the patient is not ready for treatment, they are placed on our orthodontic supervisory program.

 In addition to a beautiful new smile, what are some other benefits of orthodontic treatment?

 Braces can improve the functionality of teeth and bite, enhance the ability to clean the teeth, prohibit wear on the teeth, and help the patient’s natural teeth last longer.

 If a child has treatment early, will this prevent the need for braces as an adolescent?

 Early treatment can address significant problems as well as prevent more severe problems from developing.
 Early orthodontic treatment can also and simplify and increase the success rate of future treatments.